domokane/FinancePy/financepy/products/libor/README.md

 ##FinOIS
 This is a contract to exchange the daily compounded Overnight index swap rate for a fixed rate agreed at contract initiation.

+## FinLiborCurve
+This is a discount curve that is extracted by bootstrapping a set of Libor deposits, Libor FRAs and Libor swap prices.
+The internal representation of the curve are discount factors on each of the deposit, FRA and swap maturity dates.
+Between these dates, discount factors are interpolated according to a specified scheme - see below.